Siirry pääsisältöön

 There are a great many tools, either free or liable to charges, available for creating mind maps and concept maps, e.g. Coggle, Popplet and Mindmeister.

-Mind map on concepts related to the environmental impact assessment of plastic waste.
-The mind map has been made with a free Popplet Tool 18.7.2018.
+Mind map on concepts related to the environmental impact of plastic waste.
+The mind map has been made with Microsoft Copilot 30.6.2025.